 The Infinite, Death Valley National Park, CA

-The Race Track, quite possibly the most iconic location and sought after in Death Valley National Park.
+The Race Track, quite possibly the most iconic location and sought after one, in Death Valley National Park was on my bucket list.
 It was difficult not to go into shooting this location without preconcieved ideas.
 I spent the night hoping for a clearing storm the next morning at sunrise, but awoke to thick storm clouds and high winds.
 It was tempting to close up the tent and snuggle back into the warmth of my sleeping bag, but I got out to work none the less.
-As I walked across the playa towards the sailstones on the far side of the dry lake, It struck me that the clouds were all moving towards the south.
+As I walked across the playa towards the sail-stones on the far side of the dry lake, it struck me that the clouds were all moving towards the south.
 If I could find a stone and line leading in that direction I could run a very long exposure creating motion in the clouds moving away for the implied direction of the stone.
 I wandered around in the gloomy twilight for a while until settling on this composition.
 The exposure was in excess of 300 seconds and when I saw the results on the LCD I was immediately in love with the shot.

 Ibex Sunset, Death Valley National Park, CA